 Approach

-Research, analysis, and craftsmanship are integrated to guide the design process.
-In-depth site analyses reveal the unique qualities of both built and natural environments, which are then reinterpreted and brought to life.
-Architectural solutions are developed in close collaboration with engineers, artisans, and material specialists.
+Research, analysis, and craftsmanship are integrated throughout the design process.
+In-depth site studies reveal the unique qualities of both built and natural environments, which are then reinterpreted and brought to life.
+Architectural solutions are developed in close collaboration with engineers, artisans, and material specialists to ensure precision, innovation, and high-quality execution.

 Looking Ahead

-Architecture is viewed as an extension of the ecosystem it belongs to.
-By focusing on transformation, reuse, and the advancement of biogenic materials, the practice creates buildings that live in harmony with nature and society.
-The vision is to develop architecture that is flexible, durable, and meaningful - design that honors the past while meeting the needs of the future.
+Architecture is understood as an extension of the ecosystem it belongs to.
+By focusing on transformation, reuse, and the advancement of biogenic materials, the practice seeks to create buildings that coexist in balance with nature and society.
+The vision is to develop architecture that is flexible, durable, and meaningful—design that honors the past while addressing the needs of the future.

-Amanda Lyngesen, born in 1991, began her architectural journey at the Royal Danish Academy of Fine Arts, School of Architecture in Copenhagen, and the Royal Melbourne Institute of Technology, School of Architecture and Design.
-Today, she works independently and in collaboration with others, after gaining valuable experience at renowned firms such as Dorte Mandrup Architects in Copenhagen, Lina Ghotmeh Architecture in Paris, SO – IL in New York, and Carl Turner Architects in London.
+Amanda Lyngesen, born in 1991, began her architectural education at the Royal Danish Academy of Fine Arts, School of Architecture in Copenhagen, and at the Royal Melbourne Institute of Technology, School of Architecture and Design.
+She draws from experience gained at internationally renowned practices including Dorte Mandrup Architects in Copenhagen, Lina Ghotmeh — Architecture in Paris, SO—IL Office in New York, and Turner.Works in London.
+She is also involved with Architects Without Borders in Norway, where her practice encompasses both collaborative and independent projects.

 For architectural proposals, inquiries, and collaboration opportunities, please contact: